damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 Leave this terminal window open for now.

 So, the goal is to the make our already-published static website return said token when said URL is requested.
-That's easy: just create a custom page!
+That's easy: create a custom page!
 Just create a file in your blog folder that looks like this:

 ```markdown